cscart/docs/en/user_guide/addons/warehouses/how_it_works.rst

    .. important::

        If a product has a set quantity (even 0) at any warehouse or store, then the general quantity won't be editable, and will be a sum of quantities.
-The old quantity (without distribution by stores and warehouses) will also be preserved and will return if the :doc:`index` add-on is disabled or the quantity of a product is removed from all warehouses.
+The old quantity (without distribution by stores and warehouses) will be preserved.
+It will return if you disable the :doc:`index` add-on or remove the quantities of this product from all warehouses.

    .. image:: img/warehouse_quantity.png
        :align: center